Land clearing in Australia: Deforestation and climate extremes

 An organisation checked the impacts on climate extremes and droughts by analysing daily rainfall and surface temperature output from the Mark 3 GCM.

 This work, the first of its kind, demonstrated an increase in the number of dry days (<1mm rainfall) and hot days (maximum temperature >35 °C), a decrease in daily rainfall intensity and cumulative rainfall on rain days, and an increase in duration of droughts under modified land-cover conditions.
 These changes were statistically significant for all years across eastern Australia and especially pronounced during strong El Niño events.

 These studies have demonstrated that LCC has exacerbated the mean climate anomaly and climate extremes in the southwest and eastern Australia, thus resulting in longer-lasting and more severe droughts.

 Response

+Land clearing laws have been a political football for decades.
+From the 1970s onwards unions and environmentalists have challenged the clearing of forests, beaches and other specific sites.
 Since the 1980s, the rate of land clearing has declined due to changing attitudes and greater awareness of the damaging effects of the clearing.
 The Queensland and New South Wales governments implemented bans on land clearing during the 1990s and early 2000s.
 Australia remains a deforestation front, the only developed nation to do so.

 Both Queensland and New South Wales monitor land clearing on an annual basis using satellite imagery under the Statewide Landcover and Trees Study.